 The Do-IT Profiler is only a screener; if you need firm evidence of Specific Learning Differences (SpLDs) such as dyslexia, dyspraxia or ADHD you should consider having a diagnostic assessment.
 We can give you a list of local assessors (who charge £350) with an Assessment Practising Certificate (APC) - this is required if you want to apply for the Disabled Students' Allowance.
 You can book a face-to-face assessment on Penryn campus or have one online.
 In other parts of the country, you can visit the Patoss website to find an assessor in your area.
 Remember to tick the APC box when searching.

-(Falmouth students may be able to claim money towards the cost of their assessments.
+(Falmouth undergraduate students may be able to claim money towards the cost of their assessments, subject to meeting certain conditions.
 Please see our Refund Page for more information.)

 If you think you have Attention Deficit Hyperactivity Disorder (ADHD) you can either pay for a diagnostic assessment (as above) or ask your Cornish GP for a referral to the Adult ADHD Service in Cornwall.
 The waiting list for this service is currently four years.